nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 ### Use the Things

-Since I don't know specifics about which things you have decided to use the instructions here are going to be focused on the things I've used most.
+Since I don't know specifics about which things you have decided to use, the instructions here are going to be focused on the things I've used most.
 I'll provide at least general guidance on other things where I can though.

 I'm going to assume that anyone following this guide has a certain minimum level of comfort with technology in general.
-The level I'm assuming presupposes that travelers here feel comfortable installing software on the computers they use regularly.
+The level I'm assuming presupposes that travelers here feel comfortable installing software on the computers _they_ use regularly.
 If that is _not_ the case for you, it seems to me that more specialized help would be in order―more specific instructions written to match the things you've chosen.
 If you are interested in something like that, leave a comment saying so and I'll see what I can do.
 Make sure to include _which_ things you are using/want to use.

 #### Install the Things

-You've gathered the things you've chosen to use (you have gathered them, right?
+So you've gathered the things you've chosen to use (you have gathered them, right?
 If not you might want to go back and do so before proceeding).
-Go ahead and install the software tools you've chosen on your ripping box, your encoding box, your serving box, & your watching box (these could _all_ be the same box, that's how theBoyd likes to roll).
+Go ahead and install the software tools you've chosen on your ripping box, your encoding box, your serving box, & your watching box (these could _all_ be the same box, that's how theBoyd likes to roll.
+For me ripping & encoding often happen on the same box, with a separate serving box and several watching/client boxes).
 For this guide we'll use MakeMKV for ripping and HandBrake for encoding.
 I'll likely talk about Kodi, Plex, & Jellyfin for media management & consumption.

 #### Rip Some Discs